mortinger91/cpp-cmake-template/README.md

 ## Template for a multi-platform C++ CMake project

 ### Main features:
+- CMake files
 - CTest unit tests framework
-- Github Actions performing build and running the tests
+- Github Actions that build and run the tests
 - Scripts and VSCode files for ease of use
-- Dockerfile for building and running the tests
+- Dockerfile for building and running the tests in a container
 - Support for compiler cache tools: ccache and sccache
 - Formatting via clang-format (that runs automatically in a git pre-commit hook)